lonode/joplin-server-standalone/README.md

 # Deployment

 - Default port 22300
+- Default user/pwd : admin@localhost / admin
+- PostgreSQL is hosted on its default port 5432 but not exposed externally (bound to localhost).
+There is no reason to expose this port to the host.
   - Default database : joplin
-- Default user/pwd : joplin/joplin
+  - Postgres creds : joplin/joplin
-- PostgreSQL is hosted on its default port 5432 but not exposed externally (bound to localhost)

 `docker run -p 22300:22300 joplin-server-standalone`